ash0080/gun.doc.cn/tmp.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/amark/gun)

-See the [README](https://github.com/amark/gun) for other ways (Docker, Now, etc.) to deploy relay peers.
+> Note: Soon, they'll form into an automatic DHT with AXE!
+If you do not want your peer to be listed, you'll need to disable the DHT feature.

-You can also run one on your local machine from the terminal: (check the [README](https://github.com/amark/gun) if you have any problems with the command)
+You can also run one on your local machine, which is great for dev purposes, right from the terminal: (check out the [README](https://github.com/amark/gun) if you have any problems with the command, or for other ways to deploy relay peers - like with Docker, Now, etc.)

 $`npm install gun && cd node_modules/gun && npm start`